brglng/dotfiles/README.md

 If you found they work on your system, please report to me and I will add it to the support list.
 If you found they do not work on your system, please feel free to file an issue or PR to me.
-PRs are welcomed and will be merged if they LGTM, but issues are not guaranteed to get fixed.
+PRs are welcome and will be merged if they LGTM, but issues are not guaranteed to get fixed.

 ## Installation